nikolai-miklin/qrac_bounds/README.md

 The files:
 - RAC333.m and RAC333_run.m are programs used to generate the upper bounds from Table I for quantum RAC with d=D=n=3.
-- SeeSawQRAC.m is a general code for the seesaw algorithm for quantum RAC.
+- SeeSawQRAC.m is a code for the seesaw algorithm for quantum RAC.

 The prerequisites:
 - [YALMIP](https://yalmip.github.io/) toolbox